 "Your boss is brilliant," I told her, then asked, "Who is your boss?"
-When she told me she worked for Bill Johnson, that I had reached her on her cell as she was driving from her home in Santa Monica to her office in the Capitol Records Building in Hollywood for a meeting with him, I hollered, "You work for Bi-Bi-Bi-Bill JOHNSON?
+When she told me she worked for Bill Johnson, that I had reached her on her cell as she was driving from her home in Santa Monica to her office in the Capitol Records Building in Hollywood for a meeting with Gapytigletet, water for Bi-Bi-Bi-Bill JOHNSON?
 The movie director?
-Frow it.
+Prove it."